spsquared/BattleBoxes_Multiplayer/README.md

 # Troubleshooting
 #### My Server Crashed
 In the case that your server crashes, stop all other instances of the game and locate PORTS.txt in "/server/PORTS.txt", and set it to zero.
-Then go to the [GitHub repository](https://github.com/definitely-nobody-is-here/BattleBoxes_Multiplayer) and [submit a bug report](https://github.com/definitely-nobody-is-here/BattleBoxes_Multiplayer/issues/new?assignees=&labels=bug&template=bug-report.md&title=BUG+-+%5BSummary+here%5D) with a screenshot of the console if applicable.
+Locate the logfile in "/server/log.txt" and open it.
+Then go to the [GitHub repository](https://github.com/definitely-nobody-is-here/BattleBoxes_Multiplayer) and [submit a bug report](https://github.com/definitely-nobody-is-here/BattleBoxes_Multiplayer/issues/new?assignees=&labels=bug&template=bug-report.md&title=BUG+-+%5BSummary+here%5D) with a screenshot of the console if applicable and the most recent logs.
 #### I can't Connect to the Server (ERROR_Connection_Refused)
 If you can't connect to the server, verify that:
  - The server is running